Van-David-Le/van-david-le.github.io/_posts/2024-01-18-learn-about-gustave.md

 ## Architecture of Gustave

-# Four motors are used and 2 sensors
+### Four motors are used and 2 sensors

-2 motors are used for the 2 front wheels.
+2 motors are used for the 2 front wheels. \
-1 motor is used to activate the claw to grab the flag The last motor is used to activate the trap at the back of the robot
+1 motor is used to activate the claw to grab the flag. \
+The last motor is used to activate the trap at the back of the robot. \

 Front                                           |  Back
 :----------------------------------------------:|:----------------------------------------------: